Yeah! (Usher song): Commercial performance

 Internationally, "Yeah!" received a similar response, topping several charts.
-In Australia, the song topped the chart on the week of April 4, 2004 for one week.
+In Australia, the song topped the chart on the week of April 4, 2004, for one week.
 It remained on it for only seven weeks before dropping out, and was certified 5× platinum by the Australian Recording Industry Association (ARIA) for selling 350,000 units.
 In New Zealand, "Yeah!" had a better chart performance, peaking at number one for four non-consecutive weeks.
 It remained on the chart for twenty-seven weeks before dropping and was certified two times platinum by the Recording Industry Association of New Zealand (RIANZ).
 In Switzerland and Austria, "Yeah!" peaked at number one and remained on the charts for thirty-eight and thirty-six weeks, respectively, and was certified gold in both countries.
 The song topped the charts in Denmark for three weeks, remaining on the chart for seventeen weeks.
 In Netherlands, "Yeah!" remained number one for four weeks, and in Norway for seven weeks.
 The song remained number one in Ireland and United Kingdom for two weeks, and number one for one week in France.
 In the United Kingdom, by March 4, 2010, "Yeah!" had sold 434,739 copies.

-Compared to other countries, "Yeah!" under performed in Finland, where it stayed on the charts for four weeks and peaked at number seventeen, and Spain where it peaked at number thirteen.
-The song did not top the charts in Italy and Sweden where it peaked at number three and four, respectively, and Belgium (Flanders) and Hungary where it charted at number two.
+Compared to other countries, "Yeah!" underperformed in Finland, where it stayed on the charts for four weeks and peaked at number seventeen, and Spain where it peaked at number thirteen.
+The song did not top the charts in Italy and Sweden, where it peaked at number three and four respectively, and in Belgium (Flanders) and Hungary, where it charted at number two.
 Overall, the single remained on several charts worldwide for one year, from early 2004 to 2005.
 On the 2004 year-end charts, "Yeah!" became the twenty-eighth best-selling single in Australia, and twenty-sixth in France.
 It peaked in the top-ten on the year-end charts in Austria, Belgium (Flanders), Belgium (Wallonia), Netherlands, Ireland, Switzerland and the United Kingdom.